kuhnrl30/kuhnrl30.github.io/Resume/index.md

 Invited to **provide data systems and analytics support** for this audit.
 - Interviewed multiple finance groups as part of a project for the CFO.
 Summarized the key similarities and differences in modeling approaches across finance groups and identified best practices.
-When completed, the resulting **recommendations will drive consistency** across the organization.
+When completed, the **recommendations will drive consistency** across the organization.

 ###INTERNAL AUDIT EXPERIENCE
 **Quest Diagnostics Inc** Lyndhurst, NJ November 2013 to December, 2015